 Candidates who are completing the above co-op sequence can be eligible to apply to our MD program after their fourth academic year while they are registered in their fifth year, provided that the final grades for the summer study term in fourth year will be available on the transcript submitted before the application deadline.

 Students from a CEGEP of the province of Quebec are not eligible to submit an application to the first medical year of the University of Ottawa.
 An applicant who has obtained the “Diplôme d’études collégiales” from Quebec (CEGEP) must complete in addition two years of full-time studies (minimum of five courses per semester each year) in an undergraduate program leading to a bachelor’s degree in a recognized university, including the necessary prerequisite courses.

-The same policy applies to applicants who have completed studies (and obtained a diploma) at a community college.
+The same policy applies to applicants who have completed studies at a community college.
 The College (or CEGEP) studies will be recognized as being equivalent to one year of postsecondary university studies, provided that the candidate has obtained his/her diploma.